Longmont’s June Students of the Month: From Sweating It Out to Sharing the Love of BJJ

 He also started Muay Thai at Easton when he was 16, as soon as Easton added its Muay Thai program, and today is — as our GM Jordan Shipman likes to say — a true unicorn staff-member.
 Not only has he taken every class Easton has to offer but is the only person who has also either taught or subbed every class from Kickboxing to Jiu Jitsu, Muay Thai, and Kids classes.

 This month, we feature another coach, a beloved Kids’ coach, as one of our valued community members — and one whom we are very sad to lose as he moves away to Georgia: Coach Alex Dent.

-Alex started training at Easton in January of 2019.
+Alex started training at Easton in January of 2019 and teaching in 2020.
 He was fresh off of a marathon, and looking to keep himself in shape while taking a break from running, he decided to try Kickboxing at Easton Boulder.
 He fell in love with the community, tried out Jiu Jitsu during his trial month, and quickly became hooked on BJJ.
 He’s been training 4+ days a week ever since!

 And now, on top of training he’s also teaching — a huge passion of Alex’s and even his career a few years back.
 Taking his love of the sport of BJJ and helping others understand and fall in love with the same sport brings him immense happiness.

 One of his other biggest driving factors in Jiu Jitsu comes with his desire to embrace the grind.